 Accessibility to Water Sources

 Although turtles live long without any or no food at all, the scenario is different from water.
-For survival, turtles need access to water sources where it can drink the water or can soak it without being attacked or impeded.
+For survival, turtles need access to water sources where they can drink the water or can soak it without being attacked or impeded.

-Lack of proper and adequate drinking water may lead to kidney failure, failure of the renal system, and articulate gout, which may permanently damage turtle’s health.
+Lack of proper and adequate drinking water may lead to kidney failure, failure of the renal system, and articulate gout, which may permanently damage the turtle’s health.

 UV and Heat Access

 I have already told you that turtles are homothermic animals and, therefore, require to retain heat within the body.
 Turtles maintain body temperature through basking.
 It applies that turtles need regular exposure to UVA and UVB to improve their chance of survival without food.